The sharemarket closed near its high for the year, marking it the fourth straight week of gains.

-The Fed's decision on Wednesday night to print another $US45 billion every month to breathe life into its long-term bond-buying program, at least until its unemployment rate drops below 6.5 per cent, guaranteed that more money would be sloshing around the global financial system.
+The Fed's decision on Wednesday to print another $US45 billion ($42.6 billion) every month to breathe life into its long-term bond-buying program, at least until its unemployment rate drops below 6.5 per cent, guaranteed that more money would be sloshing around the global financial system.

 The dollar's reaction to the announcement came in the form of a cliche.
-Currency strategists like to say sometimes, to explain why currencies weaken or strengthen after a central bank loosens monetary policy, that traders like to "buy the rumour, sell the fact".
+To explain why currencies weaken or strengthen after a central bank loosens monetary policy, currency strategists like to say that traders "buy the rumour, sell the fact".

-In the case of the Australian dollar-US dollar cross this week, that saw traders buying a bucketful of Australian dollars in the lead-up to an anticipated event - the US Fed's quantitative easing announcement - and selling them once the announcement was made.
+In the case of the Australian dollar-US dollar cross this week, that saw traders buying a bucketful of Australian dollars in the lead up to an anticipated event - the US Fed's quantitative easing (QE) announcement - and selling them once the announcement was made.

-The point of such a move is to make a little bit of profit, and that practice explains why Australia's dollar jumped to a three-month high in the early hours of Thursday morning, before slipping back.
+The point of such a move is to make a bit of profit and, that practice explains why Australia's dollar jumped to a three-month high in the early hours of Thursday morning, before slipping back down a little.

-Mr Callow said that with a currency as heavily traded as the Australian dollar - the fifth-most-traded currency in the world - some traders will use it to try to see if they can make some money by reading the mind of the market.
+Mr Callow said that with a currency as heavily traded as the Australian dollar - it is the fifth most traded currency in the world - some traders will use it to see if they can make some money by reading the mind of the market.

-When the US Fed intimated it was going to print more money, and thus devalue its currency, ahead of that some traders started buying Australian dollars, betting that if there was to be a broad-based sell-off of US dollars then the Australian currency would probably move as much as any currency.
+When the US Fed intimated that it was going to print more money, and thus devalue its currency, ahead of that some traders started buying Australian dollars, betting that if there would be a broad-based sell-off of US dollars then the Australian currency would probably move as much as any currency.

-Insurance Australia Group said it would sell ailing British assets and it expected to make a $240 million loss on the deal.
-IAG was down 9¢, or 1.8 per cent, at $4.72.
+Insurance Australia Group said it would sell its ailing British assets and that it expected to make a $240 million loss on the transaction.